-Swimsuit model who streaked Champions League gets special souvenir
+Swimsuit model who streaked across field during Champions League final gets special souvenir

-Despite getting her Instagram account suspended and possibly banned from a U.K. stadium for running scantily clad across Saturday’s UEFA Champions League final in Madrid, at least Russian swimsuit model Kinsey Wolanski got a special souvenir out of it.
+Despite getting her Instagram account suspended for running scantily clad across the field during Saturday’s UEFA Champions League final in Madrid, at least swimsuit model Kinsey Wolanski got a special souvenir out of it.

 The 22-year-old took to Twitter Monday to show off a glass-encased VIP Champions League final ticket she claimed was given to her by a UEFA official at the airport.